-It is important to highlight that the Fiscal Law, and the budget laws are discussed and approved annually, so that, if the reform to the Law is approved, it would come into force the year after being discussed (if it is discussed in 2020, it may enter effective only in 2021).
+It is important to highlight that the Fiscal Law, and the laws regarding the budget are discussed and approved annually, so that, if the reform to the Law is approved, it would come into force the year following (if it is discussed in 2020, it may enter effective only in 2021).

-Approval of the initiative to reform the Treasury Law of the State of Sonora
+Approval of the initiative to reform the Fiscal Law of the State of Tabasco

-Once the initiative is presented, it will be referenced to the corresponding Commission within the Sonora Congress.
-In this step, an advisory opinion may be requested from the Ministry of Finance, given that the subject of taxation is one of its competence.
-That is why involving the SFS during the entire tax preparation process is of essential importance.
+Once the initiative is presented, it will be referred to the corresponding Commission inside the Tabasco Congress.
+In this step, an advisory opinion may be requested from the SFT, given that the subject of taxation belongs to its competence.
+That is why involving the SFT during the entire tax preparation process is of essential importance.

-If the initiative is approved so that the State of Sonora has a carbon tax, the operating rules previously established will be followed.
+If the initiative is approved and that the State of Tabasco implements a carbon tax, the operating rules previously established in the creation of the tax stage will be followed.

-It is very important to note that carbon taxes evolve over time, the tax rate can increase over time with an inflationary adjustment or depending on the mitigation goals that have been set for the tax.
-Therefore, it is essential to monitor the local situation, the impact that the tax has on the economy of Sonora and the response of both producers and consumers to this economic instrument of carbon pricing, that is, to understand what are the signs that are receiving the market for this public policy instrument.
+It is very important to note that carbon taxes evolve over time, the tax rate can increase with an inflationary adjustment or depending on the mitigation goals that have been set for the tax.
+Therefore, it is essential to monitor the local situation, the impact that the tax has on Tabasco's economy and the response of both producers and consumers to this economic instrument that assigns a price on carbon, that is, understand what are the signals that the market is receiving by this public policy instrument.